Buddhism In A Nutshell - Introduction

 Buddhism In A Nutshell

-On a trip to Thailand I was wandering around Hat Yai and found a Buddhist temple in a back street.
+On a trip to Thailand in 2002 I was wandering around Hat Yai and found a large Chinese Buddhist temple in a back street.
 Inside it was quiet and peaceful and I took a few moments to take off my shoes, sit down and relax.
 It felt quite spiritual and I began to think more about Buddhism and what it meant to followers of Buddhism in everyday life.
 A monk approached me and gave me a copy of Buddhism in a Nutshell.
 There was no payment involved but I made a contribution to the temple.
 This book was my first introduction to Buddhism.

 It was first published in 1933 and writing styles have changed enormously since then.
 Some of it is a bit stuffy and not very readable.
 It uses a lot of the Ancient Indian (Pali) terms which would be relevant to someone studying the subject at an advanced level but makes an introduction quite heavy going.
 Despite this, the basic messages are all there and if you extract the salient points it is a worthwhile read.